elifesciences/api-gateway-formula/README.md

 ## Copyright & Licence

 Copyright 2016 eLife Sciences.
-Licensed under the [GPLv3](LICENCE.txt)
+Licensed under the [MIT license](LICENSE)

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by